hbowie/softdevbigideas/ideas/Reference.md

 Title: Reference

-This section contains a bibliography, and other reference information.
+This section contains a bibliography, a glossary, and various indices to the site's content.